jasonmacduffie/isles-of-maga/races.md

 Humans
 ------
 Humans occupy a rung on the power structure between Dwarves and Elves, but not in the same way as Halflings.
 While the Halflings are notable for being generally benign during the revolution, Humans are notable for taking the extremes on both sides: some of the greatest heroes of the revolution, and greatest villains loyal to the Kingdoms, were Human.
 As a result, Humans manage to occupy around 25% of the Electorate.
 Their role in society is complicated by the fact that Humans held a relatively high regard in the Elven Kingdoms, being seen as greater than the other non-Elf races, although nowhere near the position of Elves.
 Some Humans think that life was better for them before the Republic, and seek to restore the Kingdoms back to their former glory.

+There are four major subraces of Humans in Maga.
+There are no stat differences, and players are not required to take a subrace.

+- Saibakese, who are most similar to Europeans and Arabs.
+They hail from the nation of Saibak.
+- Sainamese, who are most similar to Sub-Saharan Africans.
+They hail from the nation of Sainam.
+- Dongnamese, who are most similar to Central and East Asians.
+They hail from the nation of Dongnam.
+- Dongbakese, who are most similar to Inuits and indigenous Siberians.
+They hail from the nation of Dongbak.

 Lacertines
 ----------